To get to what causes sensorineural hearing loss, let me first explain what sensorineural hearing loss is.

 |115||15 minutes or less|

 - Trauma: trauma can be sound trauma, or head trauma.
-Car accidents have been known to cause sensorineural hearing loss and sudden loud sound can also cause hearing loss.
+Car accidents have been known to cause sensorineural hearing loss and sudden loud sounds can also cause hearing loss.

 - Disease: There are several diseases that can cause sensorineural hearing loss to name a few.